jddf/spec/draft-ucarion-jddf-xx.md

   "ref": "bar"
 }
 ~~~
+{: #cddl-def-no-bar title="An incorrect JDDF schema.
+There is no \"bar\" in
+\"definitions\"" }

-This schema is incorrect as well, as it refers to a definition that doesn't
+{{cddl-def-no-root-bar}} is incorrect as well, as it refers to a definition that
-exist at the root level.
+doesn't exist at the root level.
 The non-root definition is immaterial:

 ~~~ json
 {